Xnan-blop/portfolio_manager_team04/README.md

 - **Reset Capability**: Delete `stocks.db` file to start fresh with clean $100,000 balance

 **Note**: Database file (`stocks.db`) is automatically created in `backendFLASK/instance/` directory and is excluded from Git tracking.

-**⚠️ Database Schema Update**: If you have an existing database, you'll need to delete the `stocks.db` file to start fresh.
-Your data will be reset but you'll start with a clean $100,000 balance.

 ## API Endpoints